rust-lang/rust/doc/tutorial-tasks.md

 In Rust, there is nothing special about creating tasks: a task is not a concept that appears in the language semantics.
 Instead, Rust's type system provides all the tools necessary to implement safe concurrency: particularly, _owned types_.
-The language leaves the implementation details to the core library.
+The language leaves the implementation details to the standard library.

 The `spawn` function has a very simple type signature: `fn spawn(f: